Train via Canada in four days - without internet and mobile phone

 However, the breathtaking scenery, friendly fellow travelers and daily wine and beer flavors made the flight on time.

-As I prepared for my four-day trip across Canada with VIA Rail Canada, I thought a lot about how I would be while on board.
+As I prepared for my four-day trip across Canada with VIA Rail Canada, I thought a lot about how to pass the time on board.

 In October 2019, I boarded the VIA train to Vancouver in Toronto.
 The Canadian Railways has announced a four-day scenic voyage through the provinces of Ontario, Manitoba, Saskatchewan, Alberta and British Columbia.
 A total of seven stops were planned.